warpdotdev/do-things/README.md

-# Do More Things with Warp
+# Do Things with Warp

 <p align="center">
     <a href="https://app.warp.dev/get_warp">